Assistance Animals

 Emotional support, therapy, comfort, or companion animals are not considered service animals under the ADA because these terms are used to describe animals that provide comfort just by being with a person.
 Because they have not been trained to perform a specific job or task, they do not qualify as service animals under the ADA.

 Students with diagnosed mental health concerns that inhibit full use and enjoyment of their living space sometimes require an emotional support animal.
-Visit our Housing Accommodations webpage for information on requesting an emotional support animal as a disability-related accommodation in University Housing.
+Visit Housing Accommodations for information on requesting an emotional support animal as a disability-related accommodation in University Housing.
 Please note that emotional support animals are distinct from service animals and have different requirements.
 For more information about the distinction between service animals and emotional support animals, check out Northwest ADA Center.

 The UO Animal Control Policy: indicates that, “(A) The University does not permit animals in its buildings, except as provided for in the Exceptions Section of this policy,” and “(B) No person shall bring an animal onto campus unless the animal is leashed, caged, or under direct physical control of its owner or other responsible person...”
 Emotional Support Animals (ESAs) are not considered service animals under the ADA, but they may be considered as a reasonable accommodation under Section 504 or a necessary modification under Title II.
 If a student wishes to request to take an ESA into campus buildings or other parts of campus in which animals are typically restricted, they must meet with the AEC to engage in an interactive process to assess the individual’s need for this accommodation.